-We live in a precarious moment in history; a time of both daunting crises and profound opportunities for change.
-Our responses are part of a deep process of reshaping our own worldviews and the world itself.
+This work has become so important because we are living at a time of both daunting crises and profound opportunities for change.
+Learning how to make caring count is part of a deep process of reshaping our own worldviews and the world itself.